 Thompson was hired to shoot a cover photo of Finster for Southern Magazine.
 He found him painting in a dark room with one light bulb.

 “He needed a shave and probably a bath and clean clothes,” Thompson recalled.

 The two had a long conversation.
 And during that conversation, Finster was sure to tell Thompson about the plan for salvation.
-That told Thompson that Paradise Gardens “wasn’t just art to him.”
+That told Thompson that Paradise Garden “wasn’t just art to him.”

 “It truly was a ministry.”

-One of the many Bible verses and messages you will find at Paradise Gardens.
+One of the many Bible verses and messages you will find at Paradise Garden.